Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling: -Optimal Diagonal Preconditioning

-With \textdef{$D = \Diag(d)$}, we first note the relationships in the eigenpairs of $\cD(d)=D^{1/2}AD^{1/2}$, $\cDo(d)=AD$, and $\cDo(d)^T=DA$, as well as the convexity and concavity of the maximum and minimum eigenvalues of these nonsymmetric matrices $AD$.\footnote{These are a special case of so-called $K$-pd matrices in the literature, i.e.,~a product of two symmetric matrices where at least one is positive definite.
+With \textdef{$D = \Diag(d)$}, we first note the relationships in the eigenpairs of $\cD(d)=D^{1/2}MD^{1/2}$ and the nonsymmetric but similar $\cDo(d)=MD$, and $\cDo(d)^T=DM$; as well we have the convexity and concavity of the maximum and minimum eigenvalues of these nonsymmetric matrices $MD$.\footnote{These are a special case of so-called $K$-pd matrices in the literature, i.e.,~a product of two symmetric matrices where at least one is positive definite.
 The product of two positive definite matrices $P=AB$ arises in the optimality conditions in semidefinite programming.
 One of the difficulties is that the symmetrization of $P$ is \emph{not} necessarily positive definite, see e.g.,~\cite{ScTuWolk:03}. }